-sleeping on the streets, so they consider that access to toilets and showers is very limited.
+Thirty-eight percent of those surveyed are sleeping on the streets, so they consider that access to toilets and showers is very limited.
 When they get money they go to sleep in hotels, as they cannot find a place in the shelters set up in the capital.

-last week, mainly from colds and diarrhea.
+Fifty percent of the children fell ill during the last week, mainly from colds and diarrhea.
 Only 8% of the families have had access to medical assistance since they have been in Tegucigalpa.